Sukran: Plot

 After a series of events, Sandhya decides to commit suicide, because she says that she has undergone a lot of pain and anguish, and the pain is so terrible that she cannot forget it until she dies.
 Ravi, unwilling to lose her by death and be separated from her since he had already lost both of his parents, chooses to die along with her so that they are still together after life.
 At this juncture, a criminal lawyer named Sukran arrives to the beach to save them, teaches them the value of life and advises them to face all the troubles boldly.
 After that, he tells them to start a new life and to be happy and successful by the time they meet again.
 They get jobs and money, marry, move into a small house, and have a normal life.
 One day, when Sandhya is in her nightdress, Mahesh, Manikkam, and Kumaran force her again, causing the couple to get harassed by the police.
 The incident causes Sandhya to be arrested on false charges of prostitution.
 All efforts by Ravi to get her out on bail are futile.
 An agitated Ravi supposedly shoots Mahesh, Manikkam, Kumaran, and Sandhya's stepmother dead and escapes with Sandhya from the court.

 Once more, Sukran steps in and promises to save the couple.
 He appears on Ravi's behalf and puts forward enough evidence to help him out.
 Following this, Sukran orders the court to sentence Minister Janardhanan to death in the most humiliating way possible, by hanging him completely naked in broad daylight in Madras Marina Beach in front of lakhs of public, and then have his corpse posthumously exposed to the elements, vultures, and decay, due to all the wrongdoings he had committed and his previous disputes with him, in order to ensure complete justice.
 However, the judge objects by saying that even wrongdoers should be spared and due to the court's limits.
 Disappointed by the court's failure to comply with Sukran's order, Sukran takes the law into his own hands by killing Janardhanan, much to the court's shock.
 After that, Sukran surrenders to the police, stating that even though Janardhanan was a degenerate, he should not have done the murder in front of the judge.

 Production

-Filming was complete by January 2005.
+Filming started in October 2004, and was completed by January 2005.
 Initially, Vijay was not interested in making an extended cameo as the title character, but accepted after showing interest in the story.
-A song featuring Rambha choreographed by Ashokraja was shot on a dhaba set at AVM Studios.
+A song featuring Rambha choreographed by Ashok Raja was shot on a dhaba set at AVM Studios.
+Vijay enacted a lawyer once again in this movie, after his role as a lawyer for the first time in the 2002 action drama movie Thamizhan.

 Soundtrack

-The soundtrack was composed by Vijay Antony, in his feature film debut.The audio rights were acquired by Five Star Audio and Ayngaran.
+The soundtrack was composed by Vijay Antony, in his feature film debut.
+The audio rights were acquired by Five Star Audio and Ayngaran.